Arunkumar120701/M3_Batch_16/PROJECT2/1_Requirements/Readme.md

 ||LLR_02|All led shall get turned on in clockwise manner|
 |HLR_04|LLR_01|System shall print message "Approach Light"|
 ||LLR_02|All led shall get turned on in anti-clockwise manner|

+# Advantages :-

+1.Convenience

+ - No more, do you have to fumble around or juggle with inserting your key and a handful of groceries or children.
+With a key fob, the brush of a hand will open doors, the wave of a foot under the rear bumper will lift boot lids, and pushing the ignition button will start your drive.

+2.Better Security

+ - The latest systems require a unique code for unlocking the car, making it harder to steal.
+The system involves electronic key fob recognition through a specific code authorization.
+Only if the car computer finds that particular code, will the vehicle be unlocked or started.
+Certain car brands use computer-encrypted microchips in their keyless system enhancing the security layers further.

+3.Automatic Locking

+ - Although, locking your car should come as second nature, very often, that niggling thought “have I locked the car?” does make you walk back just to be sure.
+Now, the keyless system saves you that trouble, because after the car is parked and you have walked a certain distance away, the car automatically locks itself.
+However, should you leave, forgetting the key fob in the car, the vehicle will stay unlocked.
+This of course ensures that you are not locked out of your car.

+# Disadvantages :-

+1.Cost of Replacement

+ - Replacing a lost fob costs much more than a traditional key.
+Moreover, electronic components wear out over time, which then means replacement of either the key or system repair.
+This is a pretty hefty price to pay just to unlock your car.

+2.Chances of theft

+ - The layers of security in a keyless system are strong, but hackers are constantly developing newer ways to steal cars.
+Key programming tools are easily available both online and off, and in the wrong hands, one could reprogram a blank fob to your car’s transponder, thus compromising security.